Definitions and glossary

 Long-term net asset value per share

-LT-NAV in relation to the number of outstanding shares (excluding shares held in treasury).
+LT-NAV in relation to the number of shares issued (excluding shares held in treasury).

 Profit from property management per share